funkypozzy/firmware/README.md

 ## Customised OpenIPC firmware for IVG G6S (GK7205V300 + Sony IMX335) with the wifi/SD board IPC-38x38-WIFI-IF V1.02 - ATBM603x

-I forked the OpenIPC repository and then I created branch named "wifi" to do my experiments.
+I forked the OpenIPC firmware official repository and then I created branch named "wifi" to do my experiments.

 ![image](https://github.com/user-attachments/assets/226fbad1-3bf7-4fd5-a5b6-ad63b9eab8b4)

-The idea is to keep the code as much as possible aligned with the OpenIPC master branch and customise the firmware just enough to automatically connet the camera to my home wifi network, without the need of an ethernet cable, UART connection or manual input.
-Any other changes can be made later using SSH or cli...
+The idea was to customise the firmware just enough to automatically connet the camera to my home wifi network, without the need of a wired connection like an ethernet cable or UART connection.
+Once the camera is connected to wifi, any other change can be made over the air using SSH or cli...
+This was especially useful when I experimented with different configurations.

 The wifi/SD module is the IPC-38x38-WIFI-IF V1.02 - ATBM603x (see following images for reference) for my board IVG G6S (GK7205V300 + Sony IMX335).